osohq/oso/docs/more/performance/n_plus_one.rst

 For example, in a Django application you might write:

 .. code-block:: polar
+    :caption: :fa:`oso` children.polar

     has_grandchild_called(grandparent: Person, name) if
-        child in grandparent.children.prefetch_related("children") and
+        child in grandparent.children.prefetch_related("children")
-        grandchild in child.children.all() and
+        and grandchild in child.children.all()
-        grandchild.name = name;
+        and grandchild.name = name;

 Since oso is able to work directly with native objects, using the existing Django methods to prefetch the grandchildren in this case